-SAE 5W-30 engine oil is recommended for all operating temperatures.
+SAE 5W-20 engine oil is recommended for all operating temperatures.
 This engine oil improves low temperature starting and vehicle fuel economy.

-The engine oil filler cap also shows the recommended engine oil viscosity for your vehicle.
-For information on engine oil filler cap location, refer to "Engine Compartment" in "Maintaining Your Vehicle" for further information.
+The engine oil filler cap also shows the recommended engine oil viscosity for your engine.
+For information on engine oil filler cap location, refer to the "Engine Compartment" illustration in this section.